zphixon/accel_pen/README.md

 This is a little cursed because I want server-side rendering without a framework.
 Dioxus and Next.JS exist and are probably pretty nice, but they seem too magical.
-I also want Typescript for the few cases where I need to add some light interactivity.
-Doing it this way affords me more control, and still allows me to add React down the line if I really need it.
+React was possible to add without too much pain.

 ### Gamebox file support (*gbx_rs*)